BachPhu/Obsidian-Notes/Blender/Blender Shortcuts.md

  Alt + G - snap selected object to the center
  Ctrl + Alt + 0 - (adjust the view you like first) snap the camera there Z - Shading option
+ Ctrl + Space - full screen the window you want
 ## Click on Object

  G - grab
  Middle Mouse - snap to axis
  R - rotate